nitrogen-lang/nitrogen/docs/language.md

 for {
     println("Infinity")
 }

+let finished = false
+while !finished {
+    // Do work eventually setting finished to true
+}
 ```

 The initlizer, condition, and incrementor may be enclosed in parentheses, but they are completely optional.

 A for loop has three parts in the header.
-An initializer which is ran before the loop starts, a condition which is evaluated before each
+An initializer which is ran before the loop starts,
-iteration, and an iterator which is ran after the body but before the next condition check.
+a condition which is evaluated before each iteration, and an iterator which is ran after the
+body but before the next condition check.

 The initializer must be an assign statement.
 The keyword `let` is not needed.
+The condition
-The condition needs to return a boolean value.
-See Nitrogen's
+needs to return a boolean value.
+See Nitrogen's boolean logic for what constitutes as true/false.
-boolean logic for what constitutes as true/false.
-The iterator may be any expression but should increment the loop counter somehow
+The iterator may be any expression but should increment the loop counter somehow otherwise it
-otherwise it will go in an infinite loop.
+will go in an infinite loop.

 Only one variable can be assigned in the initializer.

-An inifinate loop can be achieved my simply omitting the entire loop header.
+An infinite loop can be achieved my simply omitting the entire loop header.

 ### Loop control

-The statements `continue` and `break` can be used to control a loop. `continue` will stop executing the body and begin the next iteration.
+The statements `continue` and `break` can be used to control a loop. `continue` will stop
-`break` will stop the loop completely and continue execution after the loop body.
+executing the body and begin the next iteration. `break` will stop the loop completely and
+continue execution after the loop body.

 ### Looping over arrays/maps

-Loops over arrays can be done by using the length of the array and then getting the value from the array by index.
+Loops over arrays can be done by using the length of the array and then getting the
+value from the array by index.

 ```
 let arr = ["one", "two", "three"]